OpenMDAO/OpenMDAO/openmdao/docs/features/core_features/working_with_derivatives/checking_partials.rst

 Here, we show how to set the step size.
 In this case, the TrickyParaboloid requires a higher step size because the values and derivatives are fairly large, so we give it a higher stepsize.

+Notice that in the output, for components that provide a Jacobian, only information about the forward derivatives are shown.
+For components that are matrix-free, both forward and reverse derivative information is shown.
+Implicit components are matrix-free if they define a :code:`apply linear` method.
+Explicit components are matrix-free if they define either :code:`compute_jacvec_product` or :code:`compute_multi_jacvec_product` methods.

 .. embed-test::
     openmdao.core.tests.test_check_derivs.TestCheckPartialsFeature.test_set_step_on_comp